josejorgers/indexed-linked-list/README.md

 ## Documentation

 Org files are documentation by themselves.
 For example, you can export them to pdf or html.
 Any doubt about the data structure use and implementation can be found in the org file.
+You can even open it on GitHub and read it in a nice format!

 Any contribution and issue report will be very appreciated!